Margaret Qualley: 2011–2018: Modeling work and early roles

-Qualley first appeared on screen in 2013 playing a small part in Gia Coppola's film Palo Alto.
-Qualley received the part because she happened to be on set visiting her then-boyfriend, Nat Wolff.
-In June 2013, she was cast as a series regular in the HBO television series The Leftovers and reprised her role as Jill Garvey for the second and third seasons of the drama series in 2015 and 2017, respectively.
+Qualley first appeared on screen in 2013, with a small part in Gia Coppola's film Palo Alto.
+She got the part because she happened to be on set visiting her then-boyfriend, Nat Wolff.
+In June 2013, she was cast as a series regular in the HBO television series The Leftovers and reprised her role as Jill Garvey for its second and third seasons in 2015 and 2017, respectively.
 In 2015, Qualley appeared in the short promotional film L'Américaine for American fashion label Tory Burch.
-In 2016, Qualley appeared as the central character in a Spike Jonze-directed commercial for KENZO World; choreographed by Ryan Heffington, Qualley improvised much of the dance routine using her training in classical ballet.
+In 2016, she appeared as the central character in a Spike Jonze-directed commercial for KENZO World; choreographed by Ryan Heffington, Qualley improvised much of the dance routine.
 She next appeared in Shane Black's 2016 comedy The Nice Guys starring Ryan Gosling and Russell Crowe.

 In April 2016, Qualley was announced to have joined the cast of Shawn Christensen's The Vanishing of Sidney Hall.
-The film premiered at the 2017 Sundance Film Festival, alongside another film of hers, Novitiate.
-In Novitiate, Qualley starred as Sister Cathleen, a young woman who begins to question her faith as she trains to be a nun.
+The film premiered at the 2017 Sundance Film Festival, alongside the film Novitiate, in which she stars as Sister Cathleen, a young woman who begins to question her faith as she trains to be a nun.
 The film was released on October 27, 2017.
-In the same year, Qualley starred in Death Note, directed by Adam Wingard.
-She also appeared in the music video for Soko's 2017 single "Sweet Sound of Ignorance" alongside her sister Rainey.
+Also in 2017, Qualley starred in Death Note, directed by Adam Wingard, and appeared in the video for Soko's single "Sweet Sound of Ignorance" alongside her sister Rainey.
 In 2018, Qualley appeared in Donnybrook, directed by Tim Sutton and co-starring Jamie Bell and Frank Grillo.
-The film had its premiere at the 2018 Toronto International Film Festival.
+The film premiered at the 2018 Toronto International Film Festival.